Why Some People See Ghosts and Other Apparitions

 Many societies feature a period of isolation and unusual environmental stimulation as a rite of passage from adolescence to adulthood.
 The transcendental altering of consciousness may be an important part of such experiences, as well as physical hardship or even torture.
 In such rituals, sometimes referred to as vision quests or spirit quests, seekers hope to encounter a spirit or being that will provide them with guidance and advice.
 In some Native American tribes, a young man would receive his adult name from such a being during his vision quest.
 These spirit quests involve solitude in harsh environments or intense sensory bombardment—drumming, sweating, chanting, or dancing—in a confined area.
 Both approaches to the quest have included starvation, thirst, and sleeplessness as means of further altering arousal levels and conjuring an encounter with a spirit.

-The sensed presence is a very real, perceptual experience for those individuals who have experienced it, and it can be very hard to convince them that it was anything other than what they believe it to be.
-When evaluating self-reports from individuals who have had an extraordinary experience, ranging from an alien abduction to a visit from a supernatural being, it may be difficult to know how to proceed.
+So, seeing a ghost is a very real perceptual event for those individuals who have experienced it, and it can be very hard to convince them that it was anything other than what they believe it to be.
+When evaluating self-reports from individuals who have had an extraordinary encounter, ranging from an alien abduction to a visit from a supernatural being, it may be difficult to know how to proceed.

 There are really only three possibilities: